Zoe Lister-Jones

 Zoe Lister-Jones (born September 1, 1982) is an American actress and filmmaker who co-starred as Jen Collins Short in the CBS sitcom Life in Pieces from 2015 to 2019.
 She is also known for her roles in the television shows Delocated (2009–2010), Whitney (2011–2013), and New Girl (2015).
 Lister-Jones made her directorial debut with the 2017 comedy-drama film Band Aid.
 In 2020, she wrote and directed the horror film The Craft: Legacy.
-She also co-wrote and co-directed the comedy-drama film How It Ends (2021) with Daryl Wein.
+During the COVID-19 pandemic she co-wrote and co-directed the comedy-drama film How It Ends (2021) with Daryl Wein.
+In 2023 she produced, wrote, directed, and starred in the comedy series Slip for The Roku Channel, with Dakota Johnson as executive producer under her TeaTime Pictures banner.
+On December 5, 2023, it was announced that Slip was nominated for two Independent Spirit Awards.

 Early life and education

 Lister-Jones was born in Brooklyn, New York City.
 Her mother is the Canadian-born and New York-based video artist Ardele Lister, and her father is the American photographer and media artist Bill Jones.
 Her mother was born to a Jewish family, whereas her father converted to Judaism.
-In 2000, she graduated from Edward R Murrow High School in Brooklyn.
+In 2000, she graduated from Edward R. Murrow High School in Brooklyn.
 She graduated with honors from the Tisch School of the Arts at New York University and studied at the Royal Academy of Dramatic Arts in London.
 Lister-Jones performed with a rock band.
 Her mother was president of a local Conservative egalitarian synagogue that the family attended every Saturday, and she also kept a kosher home.